msolberg/rhel-osp-on-satellite6/doc/install.md

 ## Puppet Modules

-This reference architecture uses two upstream Puppet modules to deploy Red Hat Enterprise Linux OpenStack Platform.
+This reference architecture uses upstream Puppet modules from the following repository to deploy Red Hat Enterprise Linux OpenStack Platform.

-1. OpenStack Puppet Modules: Puppet modules shared between Packstack and Foreman (https://github.com/redhat-openstack/openstack-puppet-modules).
-2. Astapor: Configurations to set up foreman quickly, install openstack puppet modules and rapidly provision openstack compute & controller nodes with puppet (https://github.com/redhat-openstack/astapor).
+1. Astapor: Configurations to set up foreman quickly, install openstack puppet modules and rapidly provision openstack compute & controller nodes with puppet (https://github.com/redhat-openstack/astapor).

 Though these modules are developed upstream by Red Hat and the Open Source community the modules themselves are not directly supported by